-- 1) The Zoning Official shall regulate and enforce the requirements of this Section, and shall be in charge of issuing all sign permits, both temporary and permanent unless specifically identified otherwise.. - 2) No signs, except for municipally owned signs and signs authorized by the City Manager for community events and programs shall be placed in, on or above the public right-of-way including on utility poles.
-The Zoning Official or histheir designee may effect removal of effectoremove any sign illegally placed within the right-of-way of any road within the City.
+- 1) The Zoning Official shall regulate and enforce the requirements of this Section, and Section and shall be in charge of issuing all sign permits, both temporary and permanent unless specifically identified otherwise. - 2) No signs, except for municipally owned signs and signs authorized by the City Manager for community events and programs shall be placed in, on or above the public right-of-way including on utility poles.
+The Zoning Official or histheir designee may effect removal of official or histheir designee may sign illegally placed within the right-of-way of any road within the City.